Notes on modules of finite injective dimension: (Semi)-injectivity of total quotient rings

-\begin{corollary} Let $R$ be a 1-dimensional integral domain and let $Q$ be the fraction field.
-Let $I\lhd R$ be nonzero.
-Then $Q/ I=E_R(k)$ iff $I=\omega_R$. \end{corollary} The following was proved by Matlis in 1-dimensional complete Gorenstein domain case, and by Auslander \cite{comment} in the $\fm$-adic complete case.
-Since being complete in $\fm$-adic topology implies completeness in $R$-topology, so it extends both: \begin{observation} Let $R$ be a quasi-local domain complete in $R$-topology.
-Then $\Ext^1_R(Q/R,R)\cong R$. \end{observation}
+The following was proved by Matlis in the $1$-dimensional complete Gorenstein domain case, and by Auslander \cite{comment} in the $\fm$-adic complete case.
+Since completeness in the $\fm$-adic topology implies completeness in the $R$-topology, this extends both: